jepsen-io/maelstrom/doc/01-getting-ready/index.md

 ## Installation

-Download the latest tarball from [GitHub](https://github.com/jepsen-io/maelstrom/releases/latest), and untar it anywhere.
+Download the latest tarball (maelstrom.tar.bz2, not the source code!) from [GitHub](https://github.com/jepsen-io/maelstrom/releases/latest), and untar it anywhere.
 In that directory, run `./maelstrom <args>` to launch Maelstrom.